anfibiacreativa/web-fragments-migration-demo/README.md

-# Migration path from Angular monolithic SPA app, to micro-frontends featuring Qwik, Analog and Angular SSR.
+# Migration path from Angular monolithic SPA app, to micro-frontends featuring Qwik and Analog.js

 > [!IMPORTANT]
 > README and CODE SAMPLE status is WORK IN PROGRESS